 7. Hermetus ($9) – This is a sturdy bottle opener that includes a rubber re-sealer that you can slide on over top of the bottle.

-8. Beer Saver ($4 on Amazon) - I only recently discovered these guys but have quickly become a very big fan of them due to their function and portability.
-They’re barely bigger then a real bottle cap so you can keep them in your pocket and take them with you wherever you go.
-They are $4 on Amazon right now but the price seems to vary like mad and I’ve seen them as high as $10.
+8. Beer Saver ($4 on Amazon) – I only recently discovered these guys but have quickly become a very big fan of them due to their function and portability.
+They’re barely bigger than a real bottle cap so you can keep them in your pocket and take them with you wherever you go.
+They are $4 on Amazon right now, but the price seems to vary like mad and I’ve seen them as high as $10.
 That’s $4 (or $10) for a 6-pack of Beer Savers so you could buy 1 pack and split them up if you have multiple beer enthusiasts in your life.

 If the beer lover in your life already has everything they could want then it’s time they get the gift of homebrewing!